The Winter Cereal Trust is calling on suitably qualified individuals who would like to apply for its Bursary Programme offering for 2021.

-- Bursars are to attend a two-day Winter Cereal Trust Technical Committee meeting held yearly, usually in Pretoria
+- Beneficiaries are to attend a two-day Winter Cereal Trust Technical Committee meeting held yearly, usually in Pretoria

-- Honour’s or Bachelor’s degree students in their last year of pursuing studies relevant to the field of Small Grains research
+- Must be PhD or Masters degree students pursuing studies relevant to the field of Small Grains research

 - The student’s thesis topic will require approval from the Winter Cereal Trust

-Qualified applicants will need to download the WTC Bursary Scheme Application Form along with the following supporting documents:
+Qualified applicants will need to download the WTC Bursary Scheme Application Form which will need to fill out and submitted along with the following supporting documents:

 - Copy of matriculation certificate

 - Post-graduate details including the name of the tertiary school, school year, subjects passed, proof of obtained qualifications another academic achievements

 Fill out the application form completely and accurately and send it together with your supporting documents to:

 Agri-hub Office Park